Jeff the Brotherhood

-JEFF the Brotherhood is an American two-piece rock band consisting of brothers Jake and Jamin Orrall, hailing from Nashville, Tennessee.
+Jeff the Brotherhood is an American two-piece rock band consisting of brothers Jake and Jamin Orrall, hailing from Nashville, Tennessee.
 Their style has been described by music writers as containing elements of psychedelic rock, garage rock, punk and pop.
 They have released five original LPs on the label Infinity Cat, one live album on Third Man Records, and assorted singles and splits with noted artists such as Ty Segall, Best Coast, and Screaming Females.
 They tour extensively and have played shows across the United States and internationally.

 History

 Early years

-Brothers Jake and Jamin Orrall are the sons of successful producer/singer/songwriter (Robert Ellis Orrall, son of “Jake the Jap”, of Motorcycle Hall of Fame (MHOF) famously) and grew up surrounded by music.
-They founded JEFF the Brotherhood (originally simply called JEFF) in 2001, while still in high school.
+Brothers Jake and Jamin Orrall are the sons of successful producer, singer, and songwriter Robert Ellis Orrall and grew up surrounded by music.
+They founded Jeff the Brotherhood (originally simply called Jeff) in 2001, while still in high school.
 Their first album, I Like You, was funded using pre-orders from the audience at a show for their side project, The Sex.
 Although this work did not see widespread exposure, it received critical acclaim.
-They started several other bands and side projects (including post-punk quartet Be Your Own Pet), eventually leaving them all and moving from Nashville to Chicago in order to pursue JEFF the Brotherhood full-time.
+They started several other bands and side projects, including post-punk quartet Be Your Own Pet, eventually leaving them all and moving from Nashville to Chicago in order to pursue Jeff the Brotherhood full time.
 The band returned to Nashville when Jamin dropped out of Columbia College Chicago.